Ran912/Ran912.github.io/_pages/includes/intro.md

-I am now a PHD stydent.
+I am Ran Chen (陈然), a PHD student in Gravitational-Wave Physics.

 <!--